 In any sustained period of food hunger and famine, children are one of the most vulnerable groups in terms of disease and mortality.
 The Great Hunger that occurred in Ireland between 1845 and 1852 is no exception.
 Yet, to date, scholars have paid little attention to their experiences.

-This conference, which will run from June 14-17, 2017, will bring together some of the leading scholars of the Great Hunger, together with research by young scholars.
-The conference is interdisciplinary, and, where appropriate, a comparative approach will be adopted.
+This conference, which ran from June 14-17, 2017, brought together some of the leading scholars of the Great Hunger, together with research by young scholars.

 About the Director